-BAE Systems Regional Aircraft is participating at the AVM Summit Europe at London Olympia January 21-22 and will showcase examples of BAE Systems work on 3D printing.
+BAE Systems Air Prestwick is participating at the AVM Summit Europe at London Olympia January 21-22 and will showcase examples of BAE Systems work on 3D printing.
 Graham Smith, Head of Business Development for the business, will also address the PMA Parts Track element of the conference on the subject of “Obtaining replacement parts approval under EASA standards.”

 For further information contact